How to Fix Things

 As much as possible, keep spare resources around before you need them.

-• You’ll often need more time than you’d expect to diagnose problems.
+- You’ll frequently need more time than you’d expect to diagnose problems.

 Frequently, a network has a distinctive pain point where stuff breaks down more often, and there are several ways to work through it:

-1. Keep swapping out the component, which can be time-intensive and won’t scale well.
+- Keep swapping out the components, which can be time-intensive and won’t scale well.

-2. Find a way around it, which often requires clever hacks.
+- Find a way around it, which may require clever hacks.
 Sometimes, if it’s better than the original solution, it might become the new standard.

-3. Invent something that creates the desired result from a completely different angle.
+- Invent something that creates the desired result from an entirely different angle.

 For this reason, the most skilled people at repairing also often become inventors and start businesses.